preoccupations

 three senses exercise

-This disengages from preoccupations or racing thoughts by rotating attention between the three higher senses.
-As awareness of the outside world returns preoccupations can be seen in a wider perspective.
-Beats counting sheep to get to sleep.
+This exercise disengages from the paralyzing grip of preoccupations and racing thoughts by rotating attention between the three higher senses.
+Awareness of the outside world returns and preoccupations are seen in a wider perspective as we come to our senses.

 silently or aloud: